LagoonYt/Simple--Commands/README.md

 ## Commands Format

-Unfortunately `simmple-commands-Js` was based off of `@discordJs/builders` As of right now this will prevent you using legacy commands e.g. !ping. you will have to use
+Unfortunately `simmple-commands.Js` was based off of `@discordJs/builders` As of right now this will prevent you using legacy commands e.g. !ping. you will have to use
 /ping.
 Although nothing is preventing you from leaving legacy commands in your main file.
 Do not worry we will change this in the future, I have lots of plans before i do that though.

 ```js